How to Update your Kitchen on a Budget

 If you really want to make a change, choose something that not only looks good, but also has tactile benefits as well – it’s all in the grip!
 Plan on spending $4 – $6 for handles and $3-$5 for knobs.

 If you currently have knobs and want to make a change, drill another hole and install handles (always use a template – you simply can’t go wrong with this wee beastie from Ikea).
 Handles/pulls can add class to boring or out of date cabinets.

 Count how many handles/knobs you need before leaving your home (and count twice)

 Measure the distance between bolt holes so you know what size of handle to get

 Kitchen Update Idea #2 Install a Basic Backsplash

-- Save money by doing a shorty backsplash (approx. 6″high – as shown in photo above)
+- Save money by doing a shorty backsplash (approx. 6″ high – as shown in the photo above)

 - Keep thing simple by tiling as high as the bottom of your electrical outlet cover – this will save you a lot of cutting, cursing and wine drinking